basho-labs/little_riak_book/en/04-operators.md

 ![Tech Stack KV](../assets/riak-stack-kv.svg)

-Riak KV is the Key/Value implementation of Riak Core.
-This is where the magic happens, such as handling requests, coordinating them for redundancy and read repair.
-It's what makes the Riak, as we know it, a KV store rather than something else like a Cassandra-style columnar data store.
+Riak KV is a key/value implementation of Riak Core.
+This is where the magic happens, such as handling requests and coordinating them for redundancy and read repair.
+It's what makes Riak a KV store rather than something else like a Cassandra-style columnar data store.

 <!-- When configuring KV, you may scratch your head about about when a setting belongs
 under `riak_kv` versus `riak_core`.
 For example, if `http` is under core, why